 Things About Siamese Cats You Should Know

-I know the lure of big blue eyes might be enough to sucker you into a 15-20 year sentence, but it's important that you're happy so your bundle of kitty will be.
+The Siamese is one of the oldest recognized breeds of Oriental cat, originating from Thailand (formerly known as Siam).
+Now, I know the lure of big blue eyes might be enough to sucker you into a 15-20 year sentence, but it's important that you're happy so your bundle of kitty will be.
 Trust me, the last thing you want is an angry Siamese!

 Unless this is the first article that you've read about Siamese cats, you probably have learned about the vocalization skills they possess.
 Please listen––I don't want you to take this lightly.
 Let me help you understand just how infuriating and wonderful their little voices are.

 When we first brought our baby kitten home, we thought she was broken.
-It had been years since I'd owned a Siamese and I'd forgotten just how talkative they are.
-When I would hold her, she would look deeply into my eyes and bellow inches from my face, with no regard to her fishy breath assaulting my nostrils.
+It had been years since I'd owned a Siamese, and I'd forgotten just how talkative they are.
+When I would hold her, she would look deep into my eyes and bellow inches from my face, with no regard to her fishy breath assaulting my nostrils.
 I almost brought her to the back to the vet because I was afraid she was sick.

 Our family's Siamese cat when I was growing up, China, is now 15 years old.
 Over the years, she has put me in my place many times.
-But no matter how much I bothered her, she would always sit in my lap and treat me to her thunderous purr.
+But no matter how much I bothered her, she would always sit on my lap and treat me to her thunderous purr.
 Children are not the gentlest creatures towards pets, so the fact that China still loved me so much is no small feat for a feline.